tyconsulting/blog.tyang.github.io/_posts/2015-09-02-opsmgr-performance-collection-rules-for-oms-near-real-time-performance-data-collection.md

 Based on my testing, I found in order to submit near-real time perf data to OMS, I must create both raw data and aggregation data collection rules (as shown above).
 I tried with only one rule for the raw data, after few hours, I still couldn’t see the data in OMS.
 I then created another rule for the aggregation data, imported the updated MP in OpsMgr, after about 30 minutes, the data became visible from the search result.

 <strong>02.
-Data source module “Microsoft.IntelligencePacks.Performance.DataProvider”</strong>
+Data source module "Microsoft.IntelligencePacks.Performance.DataProvider"</strong>

-The rule must use the data source module “Microsoft.IntelligencePacks.Performance.DataProvider”, which is defined in management pack “Microsoft System Center Advisor Types Library” (Microsoft.IntelligencePacks.Types).
+The rule must use the data source module "Microsoft.IntelligencePacks.Performance.DataProvider", which is defined in management pack "Microsoft System Center Advisor Types Library" (Microsoft.IntelligencePacks.Types).
 This data source module consists of 2 member modules:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/image3.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/09/image_thumb3.png" alt="image" width="689" height="447" border="0" /></a>
 <ul>